dooly-ai/tack/README.md

 tack.hash();
 ```

-The `tack` function takes a pseudo-class and a list of CSS classes and returns a list of generated
+The `tack` function takes a pseudo-class and a list of CSS classes, and returns a list of generated
-CSS classes that target the pseudo-class.
+classes that target the pseudo-class.

 ```javascript
 tack('hover', 'b--blue', 'blue') // => 'b--blue--tack-hover blue--tack-hover'
 ```

-The specific permutation of pseudo-class and CSS classes are generated and added to the DOM the
+The permutations of pseudo-class and classes are generated and added to the DOM the first time
-first time `tack` sees them.
+`tack` sees them.
 They are re-used afterwards.

 ## License